 Use in Children and Adolescents

-One of the most concerning aspects of marijuana use is its long term impact for children and adolescents.
+One of the most concerning aspects of marijuana use is its long-term impact on children and adolescents.
 The pediatric brain is highly malleable and continues to change up until early adulthood.
-Researchers are especially troubled that this population will face long term negative consequences for marijuana use.
+Researchers are especially troubled that this population will face long-term negative consequences for marijuana use.
 Clinical psychologist Madeline Meier of Duke University and her colleagues studied over 1,000 marijuana users.
 They found that the earlier in life one began regular marijuana use, the more likely that they would have a lower IQ.
 The average decline in IQ was a full eight points and is a very significant finding.
-Those with average IQ dropped to 'low average,' a functional deficit that could significantly affect academic achievement.
+Those with average IQ dropped to ‘low average,’ a functional deficit that could significantly affect academic achievement.

 There are other troubling studies as well.
 A 1999 study by a group of researchers in Berlin, showed that marijuana use is associated with poor attention that does not remit in adulthood.
 That means that children who begin a regular marijuana habit may have symptoms of ADHD that will remain with them, throughout the course of their life.
 A 2007 study found that not only was attention compromised in marijuana users, but they had problems sequencing information and overall slower psychomotor reactions.
 This doesn’t just mean that they performed more slowly, but that they had trouble processing the information internally.